-(2) Attendance of the public
+- (2) Attendance of the public - (a) Subject to regulation 6(2)(b), the Interim Orders Committee shall sit in private.

-- (a) Subject to regulation 7(2)(b), the Interim Orders Committee shall sit in private. - (b) The Interim Orders Committee may hold a hearing in public where it considers that to do so would be appropriate, having regard to: - (i) any request from the relevant person for the Interim Orders Committee to sit in public; - (ii) the interests of the complainant (if any) and/or any witnesses; - (iii) whether a public hearing would adversely affect the health of the relevant person; and - (iv) all the circumstances, including the public interest.
+- (b) The Interim Orders Committee may hold a hearing in public where it considers that to do so would be appropriate, having regard to all the circumstances, including the public interest. - (3) Pre- and post-hearing publicity - (a) The Association shall give advance publicity of the proceedings of the Interim Orders Committee, including the hearing of any case by it and the name of the relevant person involved, in such manner as the Association thinks fit. - (b) In the event that an order is made by the Interim Orders Committee, the Association shall publish: - (i) the order, and - (ii) the reasons for the Interim Orders Committee's decision in whole or in summary form, naming the relevant person, as soon as practicable in such manner as the Association thinks fit.

-(3) Pre- and post-hearing publicity

-- (a) The Association shall give advance publicity of the Interim Orders Committee's proceedings, including the hearing of any case by it, in such terms and manner as it thinks fit, including unless deemed inappropriate in all the circumstances publicity of the name of the relevant person involved. - (b) Any directions given in the case or any conditions imposed upon an adjournment shall not be published unless the Interim Orders Committee otherwise directs, in which case the directions or conditions shall be published in accordance with regulation 7(3)(c) as if they were orders.

-(c) Further:

-- (i) all orders against the relevant person shall be published as soon as practicable; - (ii) the relevant person shall be named in such publicity, unless in exceptional circumstances the Interim Orders Committee otherwise directs; - (iii) the orders shall be published in such manner as the Interim Orders Committee thinks fit, provided that if the relevant person is not named they shall not be sent to any publications local to the relevant person's place of business or residence; and - (iv) if so directed by the Interim Orders Committee, the Association may publish the reasons for the Interim Orders Committee's decision, in whole or in summary form, as determined by the Committee.
+(c) In the event that an order is not made by the Interim Orders Committee, the Association shall publish the reasons for the Interim Orders Committee's decision in whole or in summary form, naming the relevant person, as soon as practicable in such manner as the Association thinks fit.

-8. Procedure at hearings
+7. Procedure at hearings

-- (1) Upon the hearing of the application for an interim order, the case presenter shall open the case for the Association, explaining the basis on which the application for an interim order is being made and referring the Interim Orders Committee to such documents and other evidence as are relevant to the issue of whether it is necessary to make an interim order to protect the public. - (2) No person shall give oral evidence at the hearing unless the Interim Orders Committee considers that such evidence is necessary in order to enable them fairly and properly to discharge their functions in light of regulation 5 above. - (3) At the hearing the case presenter and the relevant person may, subject to regulation 8(2) above, call witnesses and put any questions to any person so called.
+- (1) Upon the hearing of the application for an interim order, the case presenter shall open the case for the Association, explaining the basis on which the application for an interim order is being made and referring the Interim Orders Committee to such documents and other evidence as are relevant to the issue of whether it is necessary to make an interim order to protect the public. - (2) No person shall give oral evidence at the hearing unless the Interim Orders Committee considers that such evidence is necessary in order to enable them fairly and properly to discharge their functions in light of regulation 4 above. - (3) At the hearing the case presenter and the relevant person may, subject to regulation 7(2) above, call witnesses and put any questions to any person so called. - (4) Both the case presenter and the relevant person, or his representative, may make closing addresses to the Interim Orders Committee with the relevant person speaking last. - (5) Upon the hearing of the application the Interim Orders Committee may not make any findings in relation to the allegations but may make an interim order under regulation 8 below if satisfied that the test set out under regulation 4 above is fulfilled. - (6) Upon the hearing of the application the Interim Orders Committee: - (a) may give such directions as it deems to be necessary or desirable in addition to or instead of an interim order; and - (b) at any time during the hearing, may direct that the hearing should be adjourned for such period and subject to such conditions as it sees fit. - (7) The Interim Orders Committee shall announce its decision at the conclusion of the hearing including details of any order it sees fit to make.

-- (4) Both the case presenter and the relevant person, or his representative, may make closing addresses to the Interim Orders Committee with the relevant person speaking last. - (5) Upon the hearing of the application the Interim Orders Committee may not make any findings in relation to the allegations but may make an interim order under regulation 9 below if satisfied that the test set out under regulation 5 above is fulfilled. - (6) Upon the hearing of the application the Interim Orders Committee may give such directions as it deems to be necessary or desirable in addition to or instead of an interim order. - (7) The Interim Orders Committee shall announce its decision at the conclusion of the hearing including details of any order it sees fit to make. - (8) The Interim Orders Committee shall give reasons for its decision. - (9) Notice of the decision of the Interim Orders Committee and of the reasons for it shall be sent to the parties on the day of the decision, or as soon as reasonably practicable thereafter.
+- (8) The Interim Orders Committee shall give reasons for its decision. - (9) Notice of the decision of the Interim Orders Committee and of the reasons for it shall be sent to the parties on the day of the decision, or as soon as reasonably practicable thereafter.

-9. Orders of the Interim Orders Committee
+8. Orders of the Interim Orders Committee